ToolGrid — Product & Engineering

 Learn what this tool does, when to use it, and how it fits into your workflow.

-This image color picker lets you choose a color from any point in an image you upload.
-It shows that color in several formats and lets you copy the values.
-You can also pull out a set of colors from the whole image and get optional notes about the picked color from an AI.
+This image color picker online lets you choose a color from any point in an image you upload.
+It works like an eyedropper tool from image online: you click a pixel and instantly get the color code in multiple formats and copy the values.
+You can also pull out a set of dominant colors from the whole image and get optional notes about the picked color from an AI.

-Designers and developers often need the exact color from a photo or mockup.
+Designers and developers often need to pick color from image hex code or get RGB color from image online for CSS, design tokens, and brand matching.
 Guessing or using a generic picker is slow and inexact.
-This tool solves that by letting you click on the image to get the color at that pixel and see it as hex, RGB, HSL, and CMYK so you can paste it into your project.
+This tool solves that by letting you click on the image to extract color code from image at that pixel and see it as hex, RGB, HSL, and CMYK so you can paste it into your project.

 The tool is for anyone who needs colors from an image.
 Designers use it to match brand colors or build palettes from photos.
 Developers use it to get hex or RGB for code.
 You do not need technical skills.
 You upload an image, click or tap where you want the color, and copy the value you need.